Chrizzler/pic_import/README.md

 # pic_import
 Import Pictrues with Windows Import function (for win10)

-Use the registry file to set up the dir.
+1. Use the registry file to set up the dir.
-Use the ink file start the windows program for import.
+2. Use the ink file (shortcut) to start the windows program for import.
+3. Choose your import device and have fun! :)